-During data collection for this report, several principles were used to determine which regulations should be counted as occupational licenses.
+During data collection for this report, we followed several principles to determine which regulations to count as occupational licenses.
 First, this report counts as a license any state (not federal or municipal) permission slip required to legally work in an occupation.
-This includes licenses that require personal credentials and simple registrations that require only notification of name and address and payment of a fee to the state, as long as such registration is mandatory.
+This includes traditional licenses requiring personal credentials as well as simple registrations requiring only notification of name and address and payment of a fee—so long as these registrations are required to practice.

-Third, because this report is concerned with state requirements to practice an occupation, it does not include laws that only restrict the use of an occupational title (e.g., “interior designer,” “registered interior designer” or “certified interior designer”), even where such laws are called “licenses.”
-This is because such “titling” laws (which may take the form of certification schemes) do not restrict freedom of occupational practice.
+Third, because this report is concerned with state requirements to practice an occupation, it does not include laws that restrict only the use of an occupational title (e.g., “interior designer,” “registered interior designer” or “certified interior designer”), even when such laws are called “licenses.”
+This is because these “titling” laws (which may take the form of certification schemes) do not restrict freedom of occupational practice.

 Fourth, this report excludes laws that set standards for an occupation but do not explicitly require government permission to practice it.
 For example, some states require only that bartenders be of a minimum age or that they be trained by their employers.
 This report does not consider such states as licensing bartenders.

-In addition to these principles, several others guided the selection of which license or licenses to record in cases where more than one could apply to a given occupation.
-First, when possible, this report records licenses for sole proprietors in order to show the burdens entrepreneurs face when trying to enter an occupation.
+Several other principles guided our selection of which license or licenses to record in cases where more than one license could apply to a given occupation.
+First, when possible, this report records licenses for sole proprietors in order to show the burdens entrepreneurs face when trying to enter occupations.
 However, for occupations in which sole proprietorship is not a realistic option, this report records licenses for workers.
-For example, dietetic technicians—one of the occupations observed in this report—assist in the provision of nutrition programs under the supervision of dietitians and thus, by definition, cannot work on their own as a sole proprietor.
+For example, dietetic technicians assist in the provision of nutrition programs under the supervision of dietitians and thus, by definition, cannot be sole proprietors.

-Second, in cases where multiple licenses are required to practice an occupation, this report records the requirements for all of those licenses.
+Second, in cases where multiple licenses are required to practice an occupation, this report records the requirements for all those licenses.
 This approach more completely captures the requirements associated with earning a license to practice fully and independently.
-For example, because most states require aspiring barbers to obtain an apprentice’s license before obtaining a full barber’s license, this report records both licenses.
+For example, because some states require aspiring barbers to obtain an apprentice license before obtaining a full barber license, this report records both licenses.

-Third, where a state issues multiple licenses for the practice of an occupation, this report generally records the least restrictive one to avoid overstating burdens.
-However, in some cases, a more restrictive license is recorded in keeping with an occupation’s definition or in the interest of properly stating the burdens for continuous practice of an occupation.
-For example, in Utah, mason contractors can choose between two license classifications: general masonry or stone masonry.
-While the general masonry classification requires one more exam than the stone masonry classification, it better fits the mason contractor occupation’s definition.
-The general masonry classification is therefore observed in this report, even though it is more burdensome.
-In another example, many states issue both a continuously renewable professional teaching license for public preschool teachers and a preliminary one.
+Third, where a state offers multiple paths to licensure in an occupation, this report generally records the least burdensome one to avoid overstating burdens.
+However, in some cases, we record a more restrictive license in keeping with an occupation’s definition or in the interest of properly stating the burdens for continuous practice of an occupation.
+For example, many states issue both a continuously renewable professional teaching license for public preschool teachers and a preliminary one.
 Licenses of the latter type are less burdensome, but they are also only temporary.
 For this reason, this report observes states’ continuously renewable licenses.

-For this second edition of License to Work, all licenses and requirements were researched from scratch.
-To collect licensure requirements, the following resources were consulted:
+For this third edition of License to Work, we researched all licenses and requirements from scratch.
+To collect requirements, we consulted the following resources:

 State statutes and administrative codes.